thomasboyt/Charcoal/readme.md

 ## Bower

-The default Bower configuration includes jQuery, Handlebars, Ember, and Ember Data.
-The first three are all their latest stable revision, while Ember Data is always pulled from [ember-data-latest.js](http://builds.emberjs.com.s3.amazonaws.com/ember-data-latest.js).
+The default Bower configuration includes jQuery (2.x), Handlebars, Ember, and Ember Data.
+Check the `bower.json` file to see the specific versions used.
+Ember occasionally has compatibility issues between versions of Handlebars, Ember, and Ember Data, so if something seems broken, check to make sure you're using versions that work properly together.

 ## Options